 12. Occasionally stir in between.
 Under 7 to 8 minutes, moisture from the chicken oozes out.
 This may differ from the variety of chicken used.
 For the chicken we get in Singapore, i don’t need to add water at all.
 Lot of moisture oozes out and the chicken gets cooked with it.
 If there is no moisture from the chicken, pour very little water to cook.

 13. when the chicken is cooked fully, you can switch off if you like the pepper chicken gravy.
+You can also pour 3 to 4 tbsps of coconut milk to this.
+Stir and cook till it bubbles.
 The gravy tastes great when the chicken is cooked on the lowest heat or flame for longer time.It almost takes 20 minutes for me to cook the chicken to tender.

 14. If you wish to have a pepper chicken dry, once the chicken is soft cooked. open the lid and fry till the moisture evaporates and the masala clings on to the chicken well.